Skip to main content

 Answer: B

-Many washers use the same amount of water for a full load as they do for a partial load.
-To conserve more energy doing laundry, consider washing full loads in cold water and air-drying them when possible.
+Many washers use the same amount of water for a full load as a small one.
+To save energy, wait to do laundry until you have a full load and consider using cold water and air-drying when possible.

 15. To save energy you should...